Unlocking New Treatments for Inflammatory and Neurodegenerative Conditions

 Synthetic analogues of anacardic acid as novel drug targets

-We have identified the SUMOylation pathway as a key site of action of anacardic acid.
+Target Mechanism: Identified the SUMOylation pathway as a key site of action for anacardic acid.

-We have generated a panel of novel synthetic compounds based on the structure of anacardic acid.
+Novel Synthesis: Generated a panel of novel synthetic compounds modeled after the structure of anacardic acid

-These compounds are orally bioavailable and cross the blood-brain barrier.
+Neurological Access: Developed compounds that are orally bioavailable and capable of crossing the blood-brain barrier.

 our team